-A minimum 10-gallon tank is suitable as a cage for green tree frogs, although larger is fine.
-Keep in mind that frogs are arboreal and the height of the cage is more important than the floor space, so a tall tank is best.
-You also need a secure cover to prevent escape (mesh or wire is fine).
+A minimum 10-gallon tank is suitable as a terrarium for green tree frogs, although larger works well too.
+Frogs are arboreal, spending most of their time in trees.
+The height of the cage is more important than the floor space, so a tall tank is best.
+Get a secure mesh or wire cover to prevent escape.

-An opportunity for climbing is very important, so provide a variety of branches and live or artificial plants.
-Consider philodendrons or sturdy ferns for live plants.
-Ensure any wood collected from the outdoors is pesticide free, and you must treat collected wood to remove harmful bacteria or bugs.
-Driftwood and cork bark also make good cage furnishings.
+Climbing is essential for this species.
+Provide a variety of branches, live plants, or artificial vegetation.
+Ensure any wood collected from the outdoors is pesticide-free.
+You will need to treat or sanitize harvested wood to remove harmful bacteria or bugs.
+Driftwood and cork bark also make suitable cage furnishings.

 Unlike many other frog species, the American green tree frog doesn't require any special heating considerations, unless it drops lower than 70 degrees Fahrenheit in your home.
 It's entirely nocturnal, and no supplemental ultraviolet light is needed.
 It will, however, need a humid environment.

 Food and Water

-Green tree frogs are generally good eaters and feed exclusively on insects.
+American green tree frogs are generally good eaters and exclusively eat insects.
 Crickets can make up the bulk of a green tree frog's diet.
 The crickets should be gut-loaded—fed a high-protein, nutritious meal before being offered to the frog—and dusted with a calcium and multivitamin supplement a couple of times a week.
-Fruit flies, houseflies, moths and other insects can also be fed to your American green tree frog if available.

 Tree frogs will likely eat more in the spring and summer months than in the winter.
 Feed smaller frogs daily, while larger frogs can be fed daily or every other day.
 Expect to feed three or four insects per feeding.
 Do not overdo it.
 Frogs are opportunistic feeders and can grow obese.
 If it appears that your frog is getting obese, cut back on the number of feedings per week.
 If your frog appears overweight, it could also benefit from more space to move around and get exercise.

-Provide a large, shallow sturdy water dish with dechlorinated water; it must be shallow since these frogs are not good swimmers.
+Provide a large, shallow, sturdy water dish with dechlorinated water.
+It must be shallow since these frogs are not good swimmers.
 Mist the cage daily with dechlorinated water to maintain humidity.
 Frogs absorb water from the habitat's ambient moisture through their skin.
 They also may drink water droplets on plants or tank walls.